A quick snap from a trip I made to the bank this morning

 3. I want to quit my job and do what you do, any words of advice?

-Speaking from experience… Do it!
 I quit my job at a British Newspaper a few years ago and bought a one way ticket to Delhi.
 Just me, a Canon 5D, a few prime lenses and a huge smile.
 My biggest concern at the time was my mortgage.
-So, I sold my house and cut my overheads down to the bearest minimum.
+So, I sold my apartment and cut my overheads down to the bearest minimum.
 A year and a half later I returned home with some great pictures and a revitalised passion for both life and my photography.
 Meanwhile, whilst researching story ideas for the series, a fledging Human Planet team stumbled across my images from NE India on the web and the rest is history.

 There are two important points to acknowledge here.
 Firstly, trying to predict the future is futile.
 However, as human beings we are all blessed with an inbuilt mechanism that tells us when we are moving in the right direction in life.
 It’s called enthusiasm, and in my opinion it forms the necessary essence of any fulfilling, creative lifestyle… in whatever line of work that might be.
 Enthusiasm is the gift that allows us to live in the moment without worrying about what lies ahead, so if you’ve got that niggling feeling in the pit of your stomach and you’re looking for a change in life then why not trust the feeling and let something that really enthuses you guide you in a new direction?